stefaniesatna/take-home-moneyhub/README.md

 - Add unit tests and integration tests.
 - Add type safety.
 - Make use of ramda for consistency across the codebase.
+- Scaling ideas: Implement pagination to limit the number of records per request, add caching to improve response times, implement load balancing to distribute the load evenly across multiple instances of the app server.